e-gov/TARA-Doku/TechnicalSpecification.md

 `eidas:country:xx` scope allows for interfaced clients to skip TARA's user interface and direct the authentication flow straight to specified country's authentication service.

-In the test environment, more countries are displayed to private sector clients than in the production environment.
+In demo environment, more countries are displayed to private sector clients than in production environment.
 Not all countries support private sector authentication.

 Currently, the following countries are supported in the production environment for private sector client authentication: